acolangelo/jPanelMenu/README.md

 By default, jPanelMenu will look for an element with an ID of `menu` to use as the menu, and elements with a class of `menu-trigger` to use as the trigger(s).
 To point jPanelMenu to your menu and trigger elements, pass an object into the constructor function call, as follows:

 	var jPM = $.jPanelMenu({
-		menu: '#custom-menu-selector',
+		menu: &rsquo;#custom-menu-selector&rsquo;,
-		trigger: '.custom-menu-trigger-selector'
+		trigger: &rsquo;.custom-menu-trigger-selector&rsquo;
 	});

 **Note:** Check out the [options section](#options) for more customization goodness like the above.

-After jPanelMenu has been instantiated (and made sure to save the returned object to a variable, as shown above), it's time to turn it on!
+After jPanelMenu has been instantiated (and made sure to save the returned object to a variable, as shown above), it&rsquo;s time to turn it on!

 	jPM.on();

-After that, jPanelMenu will be functioning, and that's it!
+After that, jPanelMenu will be functioning, and that&rsquo;s it!

 If you want to take things to the next level, keep reading.